s-d-m2/lilyplayer/README.md

 [![Demo](./misc/lilyplayer-fake-video-screenshot.png)](./misc/lilyplayer-demo.webm "demo")

-For ready to use builds, you can grab the [appimage on the release page](https://github.com/s-d-m/lilyplayer/releases/tag/continuous), make it executable and then simply run it.
-You can also download [premade music sheets](https://github.com/s-d-m/precompiled_music_sheets_for_lilyplayer) and play them with lilyplayer.

-Web demo
+LIVE demo!
 ----

-You can see lilyplayer in action directly in your browser at https://lilyplayer.shuttleapp.rs/
+You can see lilyplayer in action directly in your browser at https://lilyplayer.shuttleapp.rs/ !

 It takes some time to load as it downloads about 50MiB at the start.